$S-P-D$ Mixing in Vector Quarkonia from the Salpeter Equation with Optimized Wave Function Representations: Conclusion

 In summary, by optimizing the wave function representation, this study achieves an accurate description of $S-P-D$ mixing in vector quarkonia within the Salpeter equation framework, emphasizing the importance of relativistic corrections and multi-wave mixing.
 The results provide valuable theoretical references for future experimental studies of related particles.

-{\bf Acknowledgments} This work was supported by the National Natural Science Foundation of China (NSFC) under the Grants No. 12575097, No. 12075073, and No. 12375085.
+{\bf Acknowledgments} This work was supported by the National Natural Science Foundation of China (NSFC) under the Grant No. 12575097, by the Natural Science Foundation of Guangxi Autonomous Region with Grant No. 2022GXNSFDA035068, and by the NSFC under the Grant No. 12075073.
 Q. Li was supported by the National Key R\&D Program of China\,(2022YFA1604803) and the Natural Science Basic Research Program of Shaanxi\,(No.\,2025JC-YBMS-020).
-T. Wang was supported by the Fundamental Research Funds for the Central Universities (2023FRFK06009).
+T. Wang was supported by the NSFC under the Grant No. 12375085 and the Fundamental Research Funds for the Central Universities (2023FRFK06009).